Diophantine analysis and Arthur's trace formula: Main Result

 where the right-hand side is the part of the geometric side of the trace formula for $f_{\mathbf{G},T}$.

 This observation suggests that the asymptotic behavior of $ N(X;f_{\mathbf{X},T})$ should reflect contributions from the spectral side of the trace formula.
-To make this expectation precise, we should choose a test function such that all orbital integrals vanish except those attached to the rational classes contained in the stable class of $\gamma$ in $G(k)$.
-Moreover, for the chosen test function $f$, it is necessary to analyze the multiplicity and the character of any automorphic representation $\pi$ for which $\mathrm{tr}(\pi(f))$ is nonzero.
-However, this would be quite challenging.
-Indeed, when the effect of a test function on the geometric side is straightforward to determine — for instance, in our case, the contribution of the test function to the geometric side should be the summation in the right-hand side of (\ref{eq:compare_with_trace_formula}) — it often becomes complicated on the spectral side, since it may influence a vast range of representations.
+To make this expectation precise, we should consider the contribution of $f_{\mathbf{G},T}$ to the geometric terms associated with semisimple conjugacy classes in $G(k)$ which is not stably conjugate to $\gamma$.
+Moreover, it is necessary to analyze the multiplicity and the character of any automorphic representation $\pi$ for which $\mathrm{tr}(\pi(f_{\mathbf{G},T}))$ is nonzero.
+However, this would be challenging.
+Indeed, when the effect of a test function on the geometric side is straightforward to determine — for instance, as in our case, where we analyze the contribution from a single stable conjugacy class — it often becomes complicated on the spectral side since it may influence a vast range of representations.
 Such a phenomenon already appears in the simplest example of the trace formula, namely the Poisson summation formula.

 On the other hand, using the $L^2$-expansion for a function on $[G]$ associated with $ N(X;f_{\mathbf{X},T})$, one may obtain another spectral interpretation of the asymptotic behavior of $ N(X;f_{\mathbf{X},T})$.
 We discuss this observation in Appendix \ref{app:spectral_expansion}.